cscart/docs/en/user_guide/payment_methods/configure_payment.rst

 To configure a payment method, follow these steps:

-1. Go to **Administration → Payment methods** to see the list of available payment methods.
+1. Go to **Settings → Payment methods** to see the list of available payment methods.

-2. Click the **gear button** next to the method you need to configure and choose **Edit**.
+2. Click on the method you need to configure to open and edit it.

-3. You'll see the form for creating/editing a payment method.
+3. You'll see the form for editing a payment method.
 Fill it in.

 The **General** tab contains basic parameters of the method: